 This course focuses on the basic concepts in immunology, and covers general properties of immune responses; cells and tissues of immune system; lymphocyte activation and specificity; effector mechanisms; immunity to microbes; immunodeficiency and AIDS; autoimmune diseases; transplantation.
 Course delivery is a blend of lecture and on line, self-paced activities.

-HS 3310 Introduction to Quality in Healthcare (3 semester credit hours)
+HS 3310 Introduction to Quality in Healthcare (3 SCH)

 This course will provide an overview of the history, development and application of quality concepts.
 The components of quality management, quality assurance and quality control will be addressed through discussions and assignments on the history of quality, the different approaches to quality, such as Six Sigma and ISO standards, and how to define, implement and ensure compliance to the quality assurance and quality control process.

-HS 3370 Fundamentals of Writing and Critical Thinking (3 semester credit hours)
+HS 3370 Fundamentals of Writing and Critical Thinking (3 SCH)

 This basic writing course stresses both reading and writing skills and is designed to teach students to improve their ability to write logically and develop short essays, brief formal summaries, and reports.